Hilal-Almoqbali/Hilal-Almoqbali/README.md

 <!--
 **Hilal-Almoqbali/Hilal-Almoqbali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
 -->
-Here are some ideas to get you started:

-- 🔭 I’m currently working on C/C++ projects, and personal website
+- 🔭 I’m currently working on C/C++ projects, and personal website.
 - 🌱 I’m currently learning mathematics, C/C++,and JS.
-- 🤔 I’m looking for
+- 🤔 I’m looking for knowledge.
-- 💬 Ask me about ...
+- 💬 Ask me about no thing.
 - 📫 How to reach me: Twitter[@Hilal_Almoqbali](https://twitter.com/Hilal_Almoqbali)

 ### 🌎 My Languages 🌎